adamstaff/turntable/README.md

-turntable, V3 - Supercollider engine, and crow
+# turntable, V3 - Supercollider engine, and crow

-A turntable for norns
+## A turntable for norns

 Demo video:
 https://youtu.be/kpuc4MYNU9A?feature=shared

-After many years as a musician, I decided this year I wanted to DJ for the first time.
+After many years as a musician, I decided last year I wanted to DJ for the first time.
 I don’t have turntables, but I do have a norns or two.
 So I made this.

 The intention was to squeeze most of the functionality of a single turntable onto norns.
 And the intention was also to resist making a full DJ app.

 All gratitude and props to monome, the documentation writers, and the lines community for teaching me how to do this.

-Requirements
+## Requirements

-Requires: norns, some sound to play
+Requires: norns, some wavs to play

-Documentation
+## Documentation

-K1+K3: Load a file
+K1+K3: Load a wav file
 K3: play / stop
 K2: pause (put your hand on the record)